 2019

-] The poet and novelist Patrick McGuinness, in his forthcoming book Other People’s Countries (itself a rich analysis of home and homelessness; McGuinness is half-Irish and half-Belgian) quotes Simenon, who was asked why he didn’t change his nationality, ‘the way successful francophone Belgians often did’.
-Simenon replied: ‘There was no reason for me to be born Belgian, so there’s no reason for me to stop being Belgian.’
-I wanted to say something similar, less wittily, to the immigration officer: precisely because I don’t need to become an American citizen, to take citizenship would seem flippant; leave its benefits for those who need a new land.”
+Wood has written the following: âI have made a home in the United States, but it is not quite Home.
+For instance, I have no desire to become an American citizen.
+Recently, when I arrived at Boston, the immigration officer commented on the length of time Iâve held a Green Card. âA Green Card is usually considered a path to citizenship,â he said, a sentiment both irritatingly reproving and movingly patriotic.
+I mumbled something about how he was perfectly correct, and left it at that. [âŠ] The poet and novelist Patrick McGuinness, in his forthcoming book Other Peopleâs Countries (itself a rich analysis of home and homelessness; McGuinness is half-Irish and half-Belgian) quotes Simenon, who was asked why he didnât change his nationality, âthe way successful francophone Belgians often didâ.
+Simenon replied: âThere was no reason for me to be born Belgian, so thereâs no reason for me to stop being Belgian.â I wanted to say something similar, less wittily, to the immigration officer: precisely because I donât need to become an American citizen, to take citizenship would seem flippant; leave its benefits for those who need a new land.â

 2014

-In the company of other critics who wrote with such seriousness, at such length, in such old-fashioned terms, he would have been less burdened with the essentially parodic character of his enterprise.
+Poor James Wood!
+Now here was a talentâbut an odd one, with a narrow, aestheticianâs interests and idiosyncratic tastes⊠In the company of other critics who wrote with such seriousness, at such length, in such old-fashioned terms, he would have been less burdened with the essentially parodic character of his enterprise.

 2010

-In 2010–11, he was the Weidenfeld Visiting Professor of European Comparative Literature in St Anne’s College, Oxford.
+In 2010â11, he was the Weidenfeld Visiting Professor of European Comparative Literature in St Anneâs College, Oxford.

 He was a recipient of the 2010/2011 Berlin Prize Fellowship from the American Academy in Berlin.